tinco/blog.tinco.nl/_posts/2016-01-31-nixos-on-digital-ocean.md

 to automate the deployment of a website, a service or an application either somewhere on the cloud or on a private server.
 You might have experience with or at least looked at some tooling like *Chef*, *Puppet* or *Ansible*.
+Those tools will get your configuration encoded and deployed, but they all have some serious maintenance problems.
+Often its easier to just wipe a machine clean and run the configuration from scratch than to accumulate migrating cruft in your scripts.

+## A friendly wager
 NixOS is a Linux distribution with configuration management baked right into the core.
 Being designed by those pesky technically superior Haskell people, it's easy to dismiss it as one of those experimental small time distros that stand no chance in the real world.
 But I'll wager you the following:

-Once you get the idea of NixOS you'll hope to never use other configuration management tools again.
+*Once you get the idea of NixOS you'll hope to never use other configuration management tools again.*

+## Setting it up
 I won't spend too much time on convincing you with theoreticals, let's just get past the first major hurdle.
 Using NixOS means you have to abandon your Linux distribution of choice.
 No more Debian, CentOS, Ubuntu or even Archlinux.
 NixOS is a total 90 degree